Rudra1402/UWin-gine/README.md

 ### 5. Frontend Development
 - **Next.js and Tailwind CSS**: Delivers a responsive, mobile-friendly interface, enhancing accessibility across devices.
-- **Interactive Chat Interface**: Allows users to interact with UWin-gine, providing an engaging and informative experience.
+- **Interactive Chat Interface**: Allows users to interact with UWingine, providing an engaging and informative experience.

 ## Technologies Used